German False Friends List- German words that SOUND like English

 You would wimmer (whimper) if someone pulled out your Wimper (eyelash).

-Clothing can be a problem
+Clothing can be really confusing

 Smoking

-sounds like smoking / having a cigarette
+The word sounds like ‘smoking’ or having a cigarette.

-in German smoking is rauchen
+The German word smoking is ‘rauchen’.

 I don’t want anyone smoking (rauchen) near my new Smoking (tuxedo).